MaryQuiroz/prueba_TourCMS/readme.md

 # TourCMS API Integration Demo

-A professional PHP application that integrates with the TourCMS API to showcase and manage tour listings.
-This application provides a seamless interface for displaying tours, handling bookings, and managing tour-related content.
+This project was developed as part of a technical test, integrating the TourCMS API to display and manage tour listings.
+Although I am a junior developer, this project reflects my ability to work with external APIs, structure web projects, and create responsive interfaces.

+The main objective of this application is to provide a simple interface for displaying tour information, enabling basic search functionality, and handling tour-related data using the TourCMS API.
 ## 🚀 Features

 - Integration with TourCMS API